Warning notification:Warning

 A heart transplant may be needed if:

-• the heart is not able to pump blood around the body
+- the heart cannot pump blood around the body

 Content supplied by the NHS and adapted for Ireland by the HSE